lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project4.md

 Check out how the call stack works by watching [this video](https://www.youtube.com/watch?v=aCPkszeKRa4).
-(It focuses on a recursive function calls in C but demonstrates the main idea well: when we call functions (or methods), from inside other functions, they wait until the original function finishes to procede, which is modeled perfectly by a stack.)
+(It focuses on a recursive function calls in C but demonstrates the main idea well: when we call functions (or methods) from inside other functions, they wait until the original function finishes to procede, which is modeled perfectly by a stack.)